 A lot of these things will give you knowledge and tools that can benefit you your whole life.
 But, it might not be enough for everyone.

-The “30 days is all it takes to break a habit” mantra has been popularized by media and encouraged by insurance companies.
-It’s also the standard amount of time of inpatient/residential treatment.
+The “30 days is all it takes to break a habit” mantra has been popularized by the media and encouraged by insurance companies.
+It’s also the standard amount of time for inpatient/residential treatment.

 While 30 days of rehab can build a strong foundation, it’s not necessarily enough time to break free from addiction completely.

-Addiction is a disease of the brain, and it takes a dedicated individual to heal themself from it.
+Addiction is a disease that centers in the brain, and it takes a dedicated individual to heal themself from it.
 This is why aftercare and support groups are so important.
 They keep us accountable and remind us why we are abstaining from our drugs of choice.

 After 30 days of rehab, the person in recovery has to go back to the reality of facing the challenges of daily life.
 And they need to do so without the crutch they’ve gone to time and time again.